-You are not in your twenties or thirties any longer.
+You are not in your thirties or forties any longer.
 But, the good news is, that in your fifties life insurance rates are still very affordable and coverage fairly easy to get.

 With men and women nowadays living well into their eighties, life insurance companies are not as reluctant to issue a policy to a 55 year old as they were in years past.

-Ask any expert and they will tell you to pick a life insurance policy that is about ten times your annual income.
+Ask any expert and they will tell, that you being in your 50's, you sfhould pick a life insurance policy that is about ten times your annual income.
 If you make $50,000 a year, you need a life insurance policy worth approximately $500,000.

 It is also important to be truthful.
 If you do smoke and lie and say you don't, the insurance company can deny payment if you die of a smoking-related illness.
-Common policy amounts for people in their fifties are from $100,000 to $500,000, with some special cases going over a million.
+Common policy amounts for people in their fifties are from 100 Thousand dollars to half-million dollars, with some special cases going over a million.

-With the advent of the Internet, selecting life insurance is now easier than ever.
+With the advent of the Internet, finding a cheap life life insurance policy is now easier than ever.
 There are sites that do all the comparison shopping for you.
 You answer a few basic health questions and they do the rest.
 No matter which company you select, it is usually common practice for a medical professional to come to your home and run a few exams - weight, blood pressure, pulse, cholesterol, drug test and liver function.
+You could always choose a no-medical or guaranteed type of policy, but these cost a lot more.

 The exam will not cost you a penny and can help ensure you get the lowest price on a life insurance plan.
 A few minutes time can guarantee your family is protected if anything happens to you.